sylhare/Type-on-Strap/README.md

-# Repository of the CAMLC24 micro-credential
+# Repository of the CAMLC workshop

-For more information about the micro-credential, please visit the [official webpage](https://jvalegre.github.io/).
+For more information about the micro-credential, please visit the [official webpage](https://camlcworkshop.github.io/).

 <br>
 <br>